rapidsai/gpu-bdb/tpcx_bb/queries/q27/README.md

 The final output is review id, product id, "competitor’s" company name and the related sentence from the online review.

-We have two implimentations for this query:
+We have two implementations for this query:

 ## 1. [HuggingFace Implimentation](tpcx_bb_query_hf_27.py)